talsen-team/issue-open62541-opc-ua-di-nodeset-cannot-be-loaded/readme.md

-# Issue when building and loading DI model (open62541 v0.3.0)
+# Issue when building and loading DI model (open62541 v0.3.0) - fixed :)

 Problem fixed now.
 Follow the instructions below and open62541 will start and load the DI model: